Bullying: Bystanders

 Often, bullying takes place in the presence of a large group of relatively uninvolved bystanders.
 In many cases, it is the bully's ability to create the illusion they have the support of the majority present that instills the fear of "speaking out" in protestation of the bullying activities being observed by the group.
 Unless the "bully mentality" is effectively challenged in any given group in its early stages, it often becomes an accepted, or supported, norm within the group.
+In addition, sometimes bystanders do not intervene because of the bystander effect, in that the more bystanders there are the less individual responsibility each one feels to take action.

 Unless action is taken, a "culture of bullying" is often perpetuated within a group for months, years, or longer.

 Bystanders who have been able to establish their own "friendship group" or "support group" have been found to be far more likely to opt to speak out against bullying behavior than those who have not.

 In addition to communication of clear expectations that bystanders should intervene and increasing individual self-efficacy, there is growing research to suggest interventions should build on the foundation that bullying is morally wrong.

 Among adults, being a bystander to workplace bullying was linked to depression.

-The Bystander effect can be detrimental to the person being bullied.
-People are less likely to stand up for someone or something when others are around.
-In the case of cyberbullying, people that see bullying happen on social media are less likely to say something back, whether online or in person.
-People can have good intentions and want to help, but with no action nothing will be accomplished.
-"The act of others stepping in is what will stop bullying".
-To stop the Bystander effect, people should be confident and stand up for what they believe in.
-Do not worry what people think of you, rather think of what the benefits can be for the person being bullied.